 2005 is a great vintage of Pavillon Blanc.
-It has the richness but also the finesse and the aromatic complexity; and especially the sap, vivacity and freshness.
-It is really hard to believe that in such a vintage this wine only comes from Sauvignon.
+It has the richness, the sap, but also finesse and aromatic complexity.
+It is really hard to believe that in such a vintage this wine is made only from Sauvignon.
+Today, we recommend not to delay too long before drinking the wine.
+(October 2018)

 The colder than average winter delayed the bud-break by a week compared with the usual dates.
 Then, a hot, sunny spring brought about even vegetation growth and led to a quick flowering as from the first days of June on exactly the same dates as the previous year.
 Thanks to excellent weather conditions, the setting was perfect, but the crop potential turned out to be lower than in 2004, displaying significantly fewer bunches per vine.